-This page is full of useful information to help plan your trip to Bangkok and for your time here.
-We’re looking forward to having you come and train with us where Muay Thai began; Bangkok, Thailand!
+This page is full of useful information to help you.
+We’re looking forward to having you come and train with us.

 All training and accommodation must be booked in advance via email, phone or stopping by the office.
 We will require a deposit to secure your place with us, which is easily payable via online banking or PayPal.